 Find out about any potential health risks

 Will you need special vaccinations?
 Are there specific health risks associated with your destination?
-For example, a trip to Namibia will put you at a higher risk for malaria than other locations, so you might need a polio booster shot before you go.
+For example, a trip to Namibia will put you at a higher risk for malaria and polio than other locations, so you might need to receive a vaccine before you go.
 Start planning your overseas travel in advance, to make sure you’ll be up-to-date on all of your shots and medications.

 Give yourself enough time